cyndi5/anagrams/README.md

 Cyndi Cavanaugh

+## Requirements

+Python 3.11 (It should work on later Python 3 versions; it may work on earlier Python 3 versions as well.)

 ## Running the Program

 All arguments are optional and have default values, as shown in the help message.
 Providing an argument will only override the corresponding default value for that argument.